CodersSquad/data-structures/data-abstraction/data-abstraction.md

 # Resources and Credits
 This material is genereated thanks to some extracts from following resources:

-- Data Structures and Algorithms ... book
+- Weiss, Mark Allen. *Data Structures and Algorithm Analysis in C++*.
+4th ed.
+Boston: Pearson, 2014.
-- Ing.
-Luis Humberto González slides
+- Humberto González, Luis. *Abstraccion de Datos*
+- Google-generated code with `AI Overview`

 ---